We are not available from 17th November 2021 to 29th November 2021. We will also not be able to host volunteers in January and February 2022

 We are a couple trying to develop a food forest and regenerative farm near Papanasam, Tirunelveli.
 If you have read our blog posts / follow us on social media, you would know that we manage our farm fully hands-on and so, we are always in need of help at the farm.
 We want to share our experience, knowledge with people who are curious to know why we do, what we do.
-We have two employees who are working with us full time, taking care of the animals and routine stuff.
+We have five employees who are working with us full time, taking care of the animals and routine stuff.
 So, we are looking for young energetic people who want to learn how to lead a simple healthy life at the lowest possible cost and impact to the environment.

 This is not a fully established and functioning farm.
 So we continuously experiment with activities on a daily basis.
 Before getting in touch with us, we would recommend you to read our blogs to know what you are getting yourself into.

 Activities that you would be involved in (but not limited to) are : harvesting, irrigating, compost making, preparing raised beds, planting trees, sowing vegetables seeds, propagating green manure, weeding, mulching, working with animals.
 If you come with some experience, we would love to collaborate in designing food forest, orchards, guilds, circles, windbreaks.
 Most of what you will learn will be from your own or our experience rather than from theory.

 We almost always have our hands and feet dirty with soil or compost.
 Because we practice minimum tillage, we let grasses and weeds thrive.
 So, we are always accompanied by several species of birds, insects (including mosquitoes), amphibians (especially frogs), reptiles (monitor lizards, snakes and the like).
 Other than a brush cutter, there are no other petrol driven tools at the farm and we make maximum use of our arms and hands.